AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_Config.rst

    with this flag enabled can not be compared index wise to results generated otherwise.

-   Moiety conservation is only compatable with simple models which do NOT have any events or rules which define or alter any floating species, and which have simple constant stoichiometries.
+   Moiety conservation is only compatible with simple models which do NOT have any events or rules which define or alter any floating species, and which have simple constant stoichiometries.

-   Moiety conservation may cause unexpected results, be aware of what it is before enableing.
+   Moiety conservation may cause unexpected results, be aware of what it is before enabling.

    Not recommended for time series simulations.